trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

   , which may or may not be artificial:

   - For **CME products**, a tradable Event Contract will have the relevant CME future as its  underlier.
-Therefore, the security type of the CME contract will be a  futures option, or “FOP”.
+Therefore, the security type of the CME contract will be a  futures option, or Ã¢â‚¬Å“FOPÃ¢â‚¬Â.
   - For **ForecastEx products**, IB has generated an artificial underlying index which serves as a  container for related Event Contracts in the same product class.
 These  artificial indices do not have any associated reference values and are  purely an artifact of the option instrument model used to represent  these Event Contracts.
 However, these artificial underlying indices can  be used to search for groups of related Event Contracts, just as with  index options.
-Therefore, the security type of ForecastEx products are  always options, or “OPT”.
+Therefore, the security type of ForecastEx products are  always options, or Ã¢â‚¬Å“OPTÃ¢â‚¬Â.

 - An